mashaole/telegramtemplate/README.md

 # Telegram Template

-Telegram Template to get you started with your telegram projects
+Telegram Template to get you started with your telegram bot projects

 # Prerequisites